If you want to increase organic search traffic to your site…

 Everything another SEO tool can do, you can find a way to do it in here, all under one roof.
 Giving you every tool you need at a fraction of the cost.

 They’ve just launched their version two, so the tool is teeming with even more features and tools.
 And you can see my full review of SERPed here.

-It’s currently invite only, so if you want this tool now you either have to get on the waiting list, or use this secret backdoor link to get access to this awesome piece of SEO software now.
+If you want this tool, click here to get access to this awesome piece of SEO software now.